hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/080_Best_Practices.md

 ```

 Keep in mind that logging happens on the machine running hosting the
-processor, so this technique is primarily targetted to Jet jobs the
+processor, so this technique is primarily targeted to Jet jobs the
 developer runs locally in his development environment.

 ### Attaching a Sink Vertex